 I then began staring at the sun, a white throbbing disk, when the time was not much more than two hours before sunset.
 Normally I would have sneezed to avert the eyes, but this time did not.
 (Luckily I did not have my -11/-10 diopter lenses on, so any focus formed well off the retina.)
-Instead I stared intently until it seemed that my entire being was extending out and calling to the sun and even beyond, in some sort of tunnelling effect, I think a glimpse into higher dimensions, and sort of as if you placed two mirrors facing one another and peeked inside, that sort of curved tunneling.
+Instead I stared intently until it seemed that my entire being was extending out and calling to the sun and even beyond, in some sort of tunnelling effect, I think a glimpse into higher dimensions, and sort of as if you placed two mirrors facing one another and peeked inside, that sort of curved tunneling (which also looked like a divine curved horn of oil with its wide mouth towards me).
 I was caught up in a powerful mystic experience.
 It was as if there was a higher dimensional unfolding, as if the 3 dimensions tilted or dimpled somehow and there was a wraparound effect, as if there were giant butterfly wings folding in around me.
 I, a mere mortal, grabbing at the skyhook, was then overloaded and blacked out for an instant.
 I fell forward into the water and came to almost immmediately, and with back arched and chest up floating as if in the upward-facing-dog pose of the yoga sun salutation (inhaled and chest up so I wouldn't drown).
 So that was sort of baptism by nature in a way, and possibly extension to my higher dimensional form that I have gradually learned to use some I think (and may continue to gradually learn to use) later and as a result I think I may have some special abilities though some of those are episodic, and I have yet to prove objectively that I have special abilities, but to me, subjectively, they appear to work at times.
 Some discussion of such will go in the section avatar-1's, avatar-2's, Yoginis, devis, and soul when I complete that section, it currently isn't there yet but may be by the time you read this.
 But note that I have no divination ability, even though in the past I have thought I did.

 This was observed by a few people, including an old fisher, who then got me to pull on his net (perhaps for luck? or I may have imagined the request) but seeing that I was not much good at it (my brother James would be better), he gestured me away.
 Perhaps he was Musqueam but I suspect Greek Canadian.